Deslar457/strava/strava/README.md

  # Strava Dashboard

-A Streamlit-based app to visualize and analyze Strava running data.
-Gain insights into monthly and weekly distances and track your running progress over time.
+A Streamlit-based app to visualise and analyse Strava running data.

 ## Features